stickercode/my-java-phonebook/README.md

 # my-java-phonebook
 Phonebook app to practice fundamental java programming and syntax.
-This is my first serious project in java back when i was a freshman so the code is not the best to look at.
-But I still uploaded this if ever I wanted to see how I improved thus I will not commit changes anymore.
+This is my first serious project in java back so the code is not the best to look at.
+But I still uploaded this if ever I wanted to see how I improved.
+I will not commit changes anymore to this unless this somewhat became broken.